15 ways to save money this Christmas

 You can easily use leftovers to make a turkey and stuffing sandwich or use leftover turkey in a stir fry.
 Leftover ham can be used to make omelettes, quiches or pasta carbonara.
 There are plenty of easy recipes and ideas available at your fingertips online.

 A word of caution though, make sure you store your leftovers correctly.
-Cover leftover meat and store it in the fridge within 2 hours of cooking and throw away any high-risk food that has been standing at room temperature for more than 2 hours.
-Once refrigerated, you should use leftovers within 3 days.
+Cover leftover meat and store it in the fridge within two hours of cooking and throw away any high-risk food that has been standing at room temperature for more than two hours.
+Once refrigerated, you should use leftovers within three days.

-However if you think you will need access to credit to help with your festive shopping, here are some ways to finance your spending.
+If you think you'll need access to credit to help with your festive shopping, here are some ways to finance your spending.

-Even without taking Christmas into consideration, we’re already paying more for goods and services this year due to inflation being on the rise.
-Whether you’re shopping online or in person, we’d recommend that you check and see what discounts there are available before making any purchases.
+Whether you’re shopping online or in person, check and see what discounts are available before making any purchases.

-- Often you can sign up for a newsletter for an introductory 10% off, so look out for this too.
+• If you sign up for a newsletter you can often get an introductory 10% off, so look out for this too.
+You can always unsubscribe at a later date.

 Shipping costs